Vaccine Incentive: $50 Visa Gift Card through Aug. 15

 The Governor has launched a public dashboard to help keep Minnesotans informed of important COVID-19 statistics.
 This includes cases by county, by gender, and by race.

-COVID-19 has caused anxiety and stress, impacting the mental health and well-being of people across the United States.
-Change to Chill (CTC) by Allina Health and Hennepin County Public Health partnered in 2020 to promote mental well-being in youth and adults in Hennepin County.
-Find mental health resources from the 2020 CTC sessions for parents, teens, caregivers, and more, including resources for Black, Latinx, Indigenous, and LGBTQIA+ youth.
+COVID-19 has impacted the mental health and well-being of people across the United States.
+Allina Health and Hennepin County Public Health partnered in 2020 to promote mental well-being with Change to Chill (CTC).
+Find CTC resources for parents, teens, and more, including resources for Black, Latinx, Indigenous, and LGBTQIA+ youth.

 A helpful, downloadable flyer with more information from the Minnesota Dept. of Health about getting vaccinated and what to expect after being vaccinated.